Energy-time entanglement, Elements of Reality, and Local Realism: The Franson interferometer

-which exceeds the bound in Ineq.~(\ref{eq:1}).
-The important question is now: does this setup violate local realism?
+which exceeds the bound in inequality~(\ref {eq:bell}).
+Does this mean that the Franson interferometer violates local realism?

-The immediate answer is no. The problem is that there is a local realist model that gives the exact same predictions as quantum mechanics \cite{AKLZ} (see Fig.~\ref{fig:3}).
-Since the model is of the type described in Theorem~1, it is strange that it seems to violate Ineq.~(\ref{eq:1}).
+The answer is no. The problem is that there exists a local realist model that gives the exact same predictions as quantum mechanics~\cite{AKLZ} (see figure\nobreakspace \ref {fig:lhv}).
+Since the model fulfulls the requirements of Theorem\nobreakspace \ref {thm:localrealism}, it is strange that it seems to violate inequality~(\ref {eq:bell}).
 But it only \emph{seems} to give a violation.
 The model does not violate the inequality; it is true that the model gives the correlation

-but this is a \emph{conditional} expectation, of the type used in Theorem~2.
-To reach this correlation we need to postselect coincident events, which returns only 50\% of all events so that $\eta=50\%$, well below the 82\% bound where quantum-mechanical predictions are possible to reach with a local realist model.
+but this is a \emph{conditional} expectation of the type used in Theorem\nobreakspace \ref {thm:inefficiency}.
+We have stumbled upon a loophole that arises from the fact that we need to postselect coincident events, which means that we have to discard 50\% of the events right away.
+This \enquote{postselection loophole} gives us a case that is similar to the detection loophole discussed in Theorem\nobreakspace \ref {thm:inefficiency}.
+More accurately, we the following theorem from~\cite{LarssonGill} can be established:

-Actually, this model uses a slightly different mechanism than inefficiency, it uses variable delays at the two sites, in which case the following theorem applies (for details see \cite{LarssonGill}).